Martavin/analysis_real_world_dataset/README.md

 ---

 ## Project Overview
-This is a data science project that uses a real world dataset to anayze the perfomacne of a Binary Classiser -Data loading and description
+This is a data science project that uses a real world dataset to anayze the perfomacne of a Binary Classiser:
+- Data loading and descriptions
 - Model training
 - Building a Binary classifer
-- Model Evalution
+- Model evaluation

 The goal is to build a binary classifier that examinies if an image is the digit 3

 ## Skills Demonstrated
 - Data analysis using **sklearn**
 - Machine learning using **scikit-learn**
-- Data Handling using **binary Classification**
+- Data Handling using a **Binary Classification**
-- Model Evaluation **Confusion Matrix and ROC curve**
+- Model Evaluation using **Confusion Matrix and ROC curve**
 - Visulization using **matplotlib**
 - Writing clean code using Python